-I am President of the Association of Former Pentecostals.
+I am the former President of the Association of Former Pentecostals.
 I was a Oneness Pentecostal for about 20 years and am now a Lutheran.
 It usually takes from 7-10 years to recover from the bad effects of extremely emotional religion.
 Hopefully this blog can help out with a few ideas.
 Furthermore, it appears that there are similar problems with the Charismatic movement as there are with the Pentecostals.
 So, Charismatics might find similar problems and hopefully a helpful discussion here.

 Comments with blatant violations of capitalization, grammar, punctuation or spelling may be deleted.

 Please continue to post comments here.
 However, please attempt to be reasonable and coherent.
 Posts deemed to be blatantly irrational, blatantly incoherent, or juvenile will probably be deleted.

 Scientific-evidence based arguments for the non-existence (or the existence) of God are essentially incoherent.
 To explore this, one must ask, “What is science?”
 What does science really do?
 Science is, briefly put, correlation of data to a model.
 It asks: how well does this particular model follow the data and the evidence collected?